youuwang/ice-lens-model/README.md

 ./example <input_file_path> <output_path>
 ```

 Here, the executable is named as **example**, but it could be modified from the CmakeLists file in the **example** folder in the repository (not in the **build** folder).
-Note that the input file and output paths are relative paths to the current working directory.
+A **result** folder could be created somewhere for dumping of the output.
+Note that the input file and output paths are both relative paths to the current working directory.
+Another noteworthy point is that the input file path here is without the suffix, e.g., **vertical_wall** for **vertical_wall.inp**.

 ## Post-process output results